My Insurance Review (2020)

 Are you reviewing your insurance too before the new CI definitions take effect?
 Why and why not?
 Let me know in the comments section below!

-[UPDATE - 8th April 2021] If you are also considering approaching MoneyOwl to get your insurance, you can use my referral code 3LCY-92WU to sign up an account with them.
+[UPDATE - 19th July 2021] If you are also considering approaching MoneyOwl to get your insurance, you can use my referral code 3LCY-92WU to sign up an account with them.
 In the event you subsequently purchase an insurance policy from them, you would be awarded with $20 GrabFood credits.
-You can also potentially get up to $65 GrabFood credits in total if you also end up using other MoneyOwl's products and services such as Investment, Comprehensive Financial Planning and Will Writing Services.
+You can also potentially get up to $60 GrabFood credits in total if you also end up using other MoneyOwl's products and services such as Investment (additional $20), and Comprehensive Financial Planning (additional $20).
 Note: Do also let the MoneyOwl's agent know that you were referred in so that he/she can inform their admin department to follow up.
 For more information about this, you can refer to it here.
 Disclaimer: I also get $20 GrabFood credits.

 If you like my content, do subscribe to my blog! :)